cpacia/Subspace/Doc/README.md

 Server Setup
 ---------------------
-Until we get a server up and running you'll need a server running on localhost to use the client.
-To do that you will need the following:
+A server is running on bitcoinauthenticator.org which you can use with the Client.
+Messages are set to expire after three mintues for now ― enough to test it.
+To run a server on localhost you will need the following:

 1. MongoDB.
 Follow the [installation instructions](http://docs.mongodb.org/manual/installation/) for your OS.
 2. Python [Twisted](https://pypi.python.org/pypi/Twisted).
 You may need to install python-dev and some other packages to get it running.